evkx/evkx.github.io/content/models/audi/e-tron_gt/RS_e-tron_GT/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).

-You can choose between two types of roofs on this model.
 The standard roof has a large panoramic roof extending from the front to the rear.
 This glass makes the car's interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 The glass is toned to protect against heat from the sun.
+As an option, you can order this model with a large panoramic roof extending over most of the areas from the front to the rear.
+This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
+The glass has an electrochromic function that lets you blend the glass to protect against the sun.

-{{< sitefiguresized thumb="models/audi/e-tron_gt/rs_e-tron_gt/exterior_1_st.jpg" title="Audi RS e-tron GT" width="3000" height="1999"  >}}
+{{< sitefiguresized thumb="models/audi/e-tron_gt/rs_e-tron_gt/exterior_1_st.jpg" title="Audi RS e-tron GT" width="3000" height="2250"  >}}

 {{<evkxdisplayaddarticle />}}